 According to the Consumer Financial Protection Bureau (CFPB), you should monitor your credit report at least once per year.
-Moreover, you should analyze your report before any major credit purchase and before applying for a new job.
-Considering many companies assess your credit report before making their final decision, it’s important that your information is accurate and up-to-date.
+Moreover, you should analyze your report before any major credit purchase before applying for a new job.
+Considering many companies assess your credit report before making their final decision, your information must be accurate and up-to-date.

 From our perspective, analyzing your credit report more often will help you understand how your financial behavior affects your credit score.
 Staying tuned in allows you to assess whether your recent activity makes you more or less attractive in the eyes of lenders.

 Another important reason is to catch reporting errors.
-Often times, credit bureaus make mistakes that if you let linger, can result in an uphill battle to rectify in the future.
+Often, credit bureaus make mistakes that can result in an uphill battle to rectify in the future if you let them linger.

 Last – and arguable most important – is to protect against identity theft.
-By monitoring your credit report often, you can ensure your personal information is safe and not being used to commit fraud.
+By monitoring your credit report, you can often ensure that your personal information is safe and not used to commit fraud.

-For more information on how often you should monitor your credit report, check out the 5 Reasons Why You Should Stay Up To Date On Your Credit Report.
+For more information on how often you should monitor your credit report, check out the top reasons why you should stay up to date on your credit report.

 Understanding Credit Report Jargon

 Before we dive into the most important sections of your credit report, we want to define some common terms you’ll encounter along the way.
-Credit bureaus use a lot of financial jargon that may be confusing, so familiarizing yourself with these terms will help you better analyze the full report.
+Credit bureaus use much financial jargon that may be confusing, so familiarizing yourself with these terms will help you analyze the full report better.

-- Account Review: This is when a creditor pulls your file to assess your financial health.
+- Account Review.
+This is when a creditor pulls your file to assess your financial health.
 Lenders do this to ensure you can maintain the terms of their agreement and assess whether you’ve taken on any new debt commitments.
-As it relates to credit cards, lenders use account reviews to re-evaluate your current agreement and determine whether a credit limit increase/decrease or APR increase/decrease is appropriate.
+Regarding credit cards, lenders use account reviews to re-evaluate your current agreement and determine whether a credit limit increase/decrease or APR increase/decrease is appropriate.

-- Account Type: Credit bureaus can use both letters and words to label an account.
-For example, installment loans can be labelled as ‘I,’ while revolving or credit card accounts can be labelled as ‘R.’ As well, lines of credit can be also be labelled as ‘O.’ On the flip side, some accounts may use an entire word.
-For example, your student loan account can be labelled as ‘Education.’
+- Account Type.
+Credit bureaus can use both letters and words to label an account.
+For example, installment loans can be labeled as ‘I,’ while revolving or credit card accounts can be labeled as ‘R.’ As well, lines of credit can also be labeled as ‘O’.
+On the flip side, some accounts may use an entire word.
+For example, your student loan account can be labeled as ‘Education.’

-- Active and Inactive Accounts: When an account is active, it means a creditor has reported information to the credit bureau within the last 90 days.
-If not, the account will be labelled as inactive.
+- Active and Inactive Accounts.
+When an account is active, it means a creditor has reported information to the credit bureau within the last 90 days.
+If not, the account will be labeled as inactive.

-- Account Limit: This outlines the amount of money owed on an installment loan or the credit limit on your revolving debt.
-As it relates to credit cards, bureaus use this information to monitor your credit card utilization rate and see if it stays below 30%.
+- Account Limit.
+This outlines the amount of money owed on an installment loan or the credit limit on your revolving debt.
+Regarding credit cards, bureaus use this information to monitor your credit card utilization rate and see if it stays below 30%.

 Understand Your Account Statuses

 When combing through your credit report, you’ll also notice each account has a particular status.
-This is important to monitor because – according to the Fair Isaac Corporation (FICO) – a status inaccuracy is one of the most common credit reporting errors.
+According to the Fair Isaac Corporation (FICO), this is an important thing to be monitored because status inaccuracy is one of the most common credit reporting errors.

-The Five Most Important Sections Of Your Credit Report
+The Most Important Factors of Your Credit Report

 Now that we’ve explained credit reporting jargon, we can move on to the five most important sections of your credit report.
 Here, you’ll encounter much of the information that’s used to calculate your credit score.

-- Your Credit Accounts: Offering more insight into your borrowing behavior, your credit accounts provides information on open and closed debt accounts.
-It shows when you opened an account, your payment history, current balance, when you closed an account and much more.
+- Your Credit Accounts.
+Your credit accounts provide information on open and closed debt accounts, offering more insight into your borrowing behavior.
+It showed when you opened an account, your payment history, current balance when you closed an account, and much more.

-- Negative Information: The negative feedback section outlines complaints made by creditors.
+- Negative Information.
+The negative feedback section outlines complaints made by creditors.
 Sometimes though, negative information can be consolidated with ‘public records.’
-When done so, you’ll find grievances such as civil judgements, recent bankruptcy claims and unpaid tax liens.
+You’ll find items such as civil judgments, recent bankruptcy claims, and unpaid tax liens.

-- Personal Information: Covering generic information like your phone number and mailing address, this section is meant mainly for identification purposes.
-Other information can include your Social Security number, employment information and date of birth.
+- Personal Information.
+Covering generic information like your phone number and mailing address, this section is mainly for identification purposes.
+Other information can include your Social Security number, employment information, and date of birth.